 - If the reflected power exceeds 10% of the direct power, you will not be able to increase the output power beyond a certain value due to an excessive SWR (standing wave ratio).
-Where this occurs, the antenna system must be checked with a view to minimizing the reflected power. - If any error messages appear in the upper section of the screen, flashing in red, it means that an alarm event has occurred.
-When this happens, check the type of alarm on the display, refer to the error table in section 13.1 and take appropriate action to resolve the problem. - If you leave the device in the Main menu, after a period, the timer will automatically select the Home menu in order to avoid programming accidental settings.
+Where this occurs, the antenna system must be checked with a view to minimizing the reflected power. - ♥ If any error messages appear in the upper section of the screen, flashing in red, it means that an alarm event has occurred.
+When this happens, check the type of alarm on the display, refer to the error table in section 14.1 and take appropriate action to resolve the problem.